Ultimate Mark

 To put it very coldly, there aren't any deeply memorable episodes in Zambot.
 In terms of the overall impression, the most striking thing is that it's a story where most of the family end up dead.
 That was a theme throughout the entire series, so if I had to choose, the most strongly memorable episodes would be ones related to that theme.

-And there weren't any characters I placed emphasis on, or found it especially easy to work with.
+And there weren't any characters I placed emphasis on, or found it especially easy to bring to life.
 In my case, I don't particularly distinguish among characters unless I can really empathize with them.
 Partly that's because of my own conviction as a professional that, as much as possible, I should avoid favoring specific characters.
 I still follow that as a director.
 I try to give their scenes the necessary dramatization regardless of whether they're a main character or just Bad Guy A. Otherwise I'd only be able to depict the ones I liked, and the work would become narrower.

 Ms. Nobuyo Oyama, who played Kappei, was already a veteran.
 People with that much technique can handle anything you throw at them, and it doesn't matter whether or not you direct them.
 In that sense, I relied on her to a tremendous extent.
 The voice actors were all veterans, but that's just the way it worked out.
 Back then, there weren't a lot of jobs for veterans, and voice acting was still looked down on and discriminated against.
 It was a very difficult time for them.
 There was limited scope for theater or performance in those days, and unless they were in great demand there wasn't much work, so even veterans were easy to get.